david-grs/david-grs.github.io/_posts/2016-12-19-heap_fragmentation_micro_benchmark.markdown

 This is a very simple &mdash; and the most boring I could find &mdash; micro-benchmark:
 {% gist david-grs/38b359aa9f20d7d27444c16c9e411855 awesome_benchmark.cc %}
 <br />
-This gives us the output: `100000 iterations of umap<int, int>::emplace() took 565ms`.
+This gives us the output: `100000 iterations of unordered_set<int>::emplace() took 565ms`.
 Awesome.
 This is exactly what we wanted to know.

 A few hours later, we added a lot of other small functions like this one.
 We are now measuring the time of the *emplace* operation for different containers, with different contained type &mdash; to change their size and the cost of the move, copy, construction and destruction operations &mdash; and with different